gromkii/lunar-reduxr/README.md

 ## Testing

 To run tests, we simple call for npm.
-This will run our karma testing suite.
+This will run our testing suite.
 ```
 npm test
 ```